-Syrians are voting in an election whose result is not in doubt
+Assad’s guaranteed election victory in Syria shows how badly U.S. policy has failed

 The election also delivers a rebuke to a decade of Syria diplomacy by the United States and its allies aimed at securing a transition to democracy.
 By the time Assad’s new term ends in 2028, he will have been in power for 28 years, topping the 27 years his father, Hafez, served as president.

-Assad cast his vote in the destroyed Damascus suburb of Douma, site of a 2018 chemical attack attributed by the United Nations to the Syrian government that killed at least 40 people.
-The area was controlled by the rebels during the last election in 2014, and the choice of venue accentuated the message of triumph underpinning the Assad campaign.
+In a powerfully symbolic gesture, Assad cast his vote in the destroyed Damascus suburb of Douma, the site of a 2018 chemical attack that the United Nations attributed to the Syrian government and that killed at least 40 people.
+Crowds of supporters chanted “Our souls, our blood for you, Bashar” as he arrived at the polling station with his wife, Asma.

+The area was controlled by the rebels during the last election, in 2014, and the choice of venue underscored the sense of triumph accompanying the Assad campaign.

 Among loyalists, there was a celebratory mood as the vote got underway, with some saying they are planning picnics and parties to mark the occasion.